kubedb/docs/docs/concepts/databases/postgres.md

 ### spec.version

 `spec.version` is a required field that specifies the name of the [PostgresVersion](/docs/concepts/catalog/postgres.md) crd where the docker images are specified.
-Currently, when you install KubeDB, it creates the following `PostgresVersion` crds,
+Currently, when you install KubeDB, it creates the following `PostgresVersion` resources,

 ```console
 $ kubectl get pgversion